 Lately, I’ve been tuning into quite a few costume designer’s blogs and podcasts regarding clothing and character development.
 When it comes to period pieces, there is no doubt costuming plays an extremely important part in how the story is presented (and then how we the viewers interpret the story).
-Historical costuming tells us in nonverbal ways the age and gender of a character, the time period in which a character exists, his/her culture and socio-economic status, and how he/she fits into the overarching storyline.
+Historical costuming tells us in nonverbal ways the age and gender of a character, the time period in which a character exists, his/her culture and socio-economic status, and how he/she fits into the storyline.

 In many of these discussions, costume designers touch upon the concept of historical accuracy (shorthanded to HA) and creative license.
 This is a huge topic that continues to garner wide debate amongst designers, historians, and enthusiasts.
 Often the dialogue gets rather heated.

-Another notable influence on interpreting historical costume can be credited to fashion designer Christian Dior and his 20th century notion of “toning down” the silhouette.
+Another notable influence on historical costume interpretation can be credited to fashion designer Christian Dior and his 20th century notion of “toning down” the silhouette.
 This began in the 1940s with his Post WWII New Look and continues to impact how we view clothing today.

-Of course!
 Let’s look at a couple other instances where being completely HA in costuming has had to take a back seat.

 For television and film projects, time is typically the biggest factor affecting historical accuracy.
 Sometimes designers are given plenty of lead time to complete a project but more often than not, the turn around is just a matter of days.
 When I was working on a project for NBC/Sony I initially had about 2 months lead time.
 But costume decisions were not made until two weeks prior to production.
-My team and I worked around the clock to complete over 100 garments in just 10 days.
+My team and I worked around the clock to complete over 100 custom made garments in just 10 days.
 When this is the case, choices have to be made, details have to be eliminated, and the focus becomes meeting a deadline.
 No designer/costume department wants to be the reason the production process is delayed because garments are still being stitched together!
 So while complete HA may have been the initial goal, sometimes production scheduling and other external forces effects the final presentation.

 In theater and operas, performance demands can affect historical accuracy.
 A few years ago, I designed a gorgeous hand dyed linen gown for a production of Fingersmith.
 It was completely authentic from the inside out.
 But unfortunately, employing authentic front closures, the gown proved to be too time consuming for costume changes, and thus the back of the gown was cut and a hidden zipper was inserted.
 So again, while the initial costuming goal was complete authenticity, time constraints and external forces required modern accommodations.